 - Product Feed onboarding: By onboarding your product catalog, you unlock many powerful features of Dynamic Yield such as product recommendations, building an affinity profile that analyzes your visitors’ preferences (e.g. user X favorite category is running shoes), social proof messaging, and much more.
 If your business does not have a product catalog, this is not mandatory.

-Before You Create a Project
+Before You Create a Site

 Dynamic Yield for Developers